mapprotocol/map-protocol-website/src/article/en/whitepaper.md

 * 21% are for Ecosystem DAO, not locked, and fully decided by the MAPO Community on how the token should be used.
 For MAPDAO governance, all major decisions that may impact community members need to be fully discussed on the MAP forum and subsequently be voted on-chain.
 * 12% are for MAP Foundation for building the initial state of the MAP Protocol ecosystem and the web3 omnichain ecosystem before it becomes fully decentralized.
 * 22% are for its investors and early supporters.
-* 30% are mining rewards for validators on MAP Relay Chain, and Maintainers.
+* 30% are mining rewards for validators on MAP Protocol Network, and Maintainers.

 ## Fee Model

-MAP Protocol will only charge the gas fee generated on MAP Relay Chain for each cross-chain transaction.
+MAP Protocol will only charge the gas fee generated on MAP Protocol Network for each cross-chain transaction.
 Maintainer can get extra rewards from MAP Protocol for updating and maintaining Light-Clients.

 As an inter-chain program, Messenger is an essential part of MOS.
-Messenger needs to prepay the gas fees of MAP Relay Chain and the target chain for omnichain users.
+Messenger needs to prepay the gas fees of MAP Protocol Network and the target chain for omnichain users.
 Fees on the target chain cannot be estimated, so MAP Protocol provides the Messenger SDK to developers.
 Application Layer provides the flexibility for dApp developers to determine the cross-chain transaction fee standard, rewards to Messengers, and their entry requirements.

 Vault & Data deployed on each chain are also essential parts of MAP Omnichain Service (MOS) Layer, responsible for managing assets (fungible tokens and NFTs) and data on each chain.
 For developers of Vault & Data, MOS will not charge any fees.
 Applications can determine the fee structure for sharing the liquidity in vaults and data pools at their discretion.